This post contains affiliate links, thank you SO much for supporting my site.

 The Yoda Soda really did not turn out like I had imagined.
 I could not find green soda anywhere!
 And finally had to settle.
 If you can find some green soda like this I think it would be WAY cooler.
 But I do have the free printable for you so you can make better yoda soda 😉

 The dessert table (I know, I know they don’t need any more sugar!) featured the cutest Baby Yoda cake you have ever seen.
 My mother-in-law is my source for all things cake, but she really outdid herself with this one.
 It’s my favorite one to date.

 I also made a “This is the Way” banner that hung over the cake.
 I made mine with black and silver/metallic (isn’t it cool?) cardstock and cut it out with my cricut.
-But I’ve also made a printable version for you.
-Cause I love ya 🙂
+But I’ve also made a printable version for you that’s included in the party pack.

 In the corners I hung the baby yoda paper lanterns I saw floating around Pinterest.
 You just get regular lime green paper lanterns and add yoda ears to them with glue dots.

 If you want a quick recap of (most) of our games and activities we did check out this Instagram Reel (and give me a follow while you’re over there, thanks!)
 But let me break them down for you, step by step.